Research Interests

 Sensory circuit assembly and function

 What genes are required to connect one neuron with another, what happens when this goes wrong, and what are the behavioral consequences of those defects?
 Previous work from the lab showed that the ephrin gene efn-4 is required for axon outgrowth in the AIY interneurons.
 These are the first layer of interneurons required for sensory signal processing from thermosensory and chemosensory neurons.
-Although efn-4 mutants look broadly normal, we have identified defects in their ability to identify and process chemosensory information.
-We are currently using synaptic markers to investigate how the various neurons in this circuit connect, and the role for efn-4 in this process.
+Although efn-4 mutants look broadly normal, we have identified defects in their ability to identify and process chemosensory and thermal information.
+In addition, efn-4 is required for normal presynaptic vesicle accumulation, between the AFD and AIY neurons.
+Finally, efn-4 has a role in shaping the axons of AFD thermosensory neurons, which correlates with its role in AIY axon outgrowth.

 This project, “Interneuron shape and sensory circuit robustness” was funded by NIH R15 grant NS100632-01 (September 2016 – August 2020, $378,561, PI: Hudson)